Rohitsinghrajput28/ASLA_for_all/CSRF.md

    We need to purchase the domain name as "combox.in"

-   Host the poc by creating form and make the victim to perform the event.
+   Host the POC by creating form and make the victim to perform the event.